By Victoria Jackson, MNS, CCC-SLP

 So, with all of these experiences over the years, people have asked me what my favorite setting has been; I don’t hesitate to tell them- home health!

 When I discovered the home health setting several years ago, I didn’t look back.
 While each of my experiences afforded me the ability to acquire a variety of skill sets, home health has allowed me to have the biggest impact on my clients and their families.
 That in itself sold me, but there are many other pros to working in home health too.

 I’ve been around a while and have worked for different home health agencies, and I know of just about every agency in my region.
 I speak only about the pediatric field of home health since that is where my experience lies.
-Now as a Manager for KidsCare Therapy, I interview and hire speech, occupational, and physical therapists.
+Now as a Clinical Manager for KidsCare Home Health, I interview and hire speech, occupational, and physical therapists.
 It’s my job to know what the competition is and to sell them on why they should choose KidsCare.
 That part of my job is easy because KidsCare is one of, if not the best pediatric home health agencies in the state of Texas.

 What sold me on KidsCare, and what you should look for in a good home health agency…

 Who owns the business?
 Is it a businessman/woman, or is it a therapist-owned company.
 Huge difference.
 A therapist-owned company is going to approach everything about the business in a totally different way than someone who has never worked as a therapist.